jbenner-radham/jasmine-spec-factory/README.md

 Opinions
 --------
+- Modules are AMD.
-- All public methods are properties assigned to a variable named `publicMembers` which is returned from the AMD module.
+- All public methods are properties assigned to a variable named `publicMembers` which is an object returned from the module.
 - All property names are enclosed in double quotes.

 Issues